tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/index.rst

 .. _Downloading Installation Software: download-software-vnc.html

-.. _Overview of contrail-ansible-deployer used in Tungsten Fabric Command for Installing Tungsten Fabric with Microservices Architecture: install-contrail-overview-ansible-50.html
+.. _Overview of contrail-ansible-deployer used in Contrail Command for Installing Tungsten Fabric with Microservices Architecture: install-contrail-overview-ansible-50.html

 .. _Installing Tungsten Fabric with OpenStack and Kolla Ansible: install-contrail-ocata-kolla-50.html